AdobeDocs/campaign-standard.it-IT/help/administration/using/sms-protocol.md

 #### Nome implementazione SMSC {#smsc-implementation-name}

 Imposta il nome dell’implementazione SMSC.
 Deve essere impostato sul nome del provider.
-Contatta l’amministratore o il team di recapito per sapere cosa aggiungere in questo campo.
+Contact the administrator or the deliverability team to know what to add in this field.
 Il ruolo di questo campo è descritto in [Gestione degli errori SR](../../administration/using/sms-protocol.md#sr-error-management) sezione .

 #### Server {#server}